4.1a Does the combined authority corporate plan include a net zero target and make tackling the climate emergency one of its main priorities? - /

 - High

 Does the combined authority have an environmental investment fund that small and medium-sized enterprises and/or the public sector can use?
 Point awarded if the combined authority has established a community climate action fund by attracting external investment or similar, provided the following criteria are met: - The fund is at least £100k or higher - The financing of the fund has come from attracting external investment The fund is accessible to small and medium-sized enterprises and/or the public sector - More general community or environment funds will be awarded if they specify that climate change projects will be supported.
-To account for funding released in stages, the point will be awarded if the funding or support has been offered since 1st January 2022. | 4 out of 11 councils got full marks for this question. |
+To account for funding released in stages, the point will be awarded if the funding or support has been offered since 1st January 2022. | councils got full marks for this question. |

 - National Data